vinayak-7-0-3/Tidal-DL-Telegram/README.md

 - Store downloaded songs to Channel/Group
 - Bot can configured for Public or Private use
 - Index Channel Feature for avoiding duplicate and search option
+- Auto convert other music platform link to Tidal link

 **⚠️ Download Feature Won't Work Without A Tidal Premium Account ⚠️**